-What to do if you have a problem with smoke, smells, or dust, and what types of problems we investigate.
+What to do if you have a problem with smoke, smells, dust, light or excessive bird feeding and what types of problems we investigate.

 If smoke, smells, or dust bother you, try and talk to the person responsible.
 They may not realise they're causing a problem.